siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/README.md

 ![Example of the output of the framework in the image mode with Grad-CAM activated](https://github.com/siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/blob/master/media/grad_cam.png)

-Zoom in with the mouse wheel for a better visualization:
+Zoom in with the mouse wheel for better visualization:

 ![Zoom-in image with Grad-CAM activated](https://github.com/siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/blob/master/media/grad_cam_zoom-in.png)